Thursday 21 November 2024

 • Type: Combine dynamic and static stretching, focusing on all major joints.

+This FITT framework allows for a customised exercise programme optimising arthritis and joint health for active living.
 A human leg is shown stepping on a pressure-sensitive mat, overlaid with colours that indicate varying pressure points, extending in gradients from the foot to the hip.

 Safety Measures and Precautions for Exercising with Arthritis and Joint Health